-Biofouling management is critical for reducing the risk of moving invasive aquatic species into vulnerable marine ecosystems and contributes to the protection of marine biodiversity and the ecological balance of oceanic environments.
+Biofouling management is critical for reducing the risk of moving invasive aquatic species into vulnerable marine ecosystems and an efficient measure to improve energy efficiency of ships.

 IMO Guidelines for Biofouling Control

 The International Maritime Organization (IMO) has developed a comprehensive guideline on management of biofouling (the 2023 Guidelines for the Control and Management of Ships' Biofouling to Minimize the Transfer of Invasive Aquatic Species).
 This IMO guideline promotes the adoption of standardized operational procedures to reduce biofouling risks.